 The MAA received a $3 million donation from Paul and Virginia Halmos to establish a Mathematical Sciences Conference Center in Washington, DC.
 The Association has restored the exterior to its former charm and renovated the interior completely.
-Please click on the thumbnails below to see more pictures of the building.

 For more information about Paul and Virginia Halmos and their gift to the MAA, please see "Major Donation Announced for New MAA Conference Center" by G.L.
 Alexanderson in the February 2003 FOCUS.

 The Carriage House belonged to the residents at 1529 18th Street, and was built in 1892.
 It is older than the five-story townhouse where the MAA headquarters are currently located, which was completed in 1903.
 The MAA Carriage House would have been used by the owners as a livery stable and to house the family carriage, though little else is known about its history today.
 There are huge sliding doors that are characteristic of a carriage house as the entrance for horses and carriage.
 Iron rings can still be seen on an adjacent building, which were used to tie up horses.
 Perhaps the carriage house would have also been used as living quarters for a coachman, as was typical for the time period.